arnab-dey-sarkar/MovieAvailabilityChecker/README.md

-Request Parameters:-
+Query Parameters:-

-1.location-> the location for which the user intends to search the movie for theatre booking
+1.location-> location of the theatres where the movie can be seen

 2.movieType-> the type of movie like 2D,3D etc.